Rabindra-Basnet/Fullstack-ecommerce-sudip/README.md

 6. npm i jsonwebtoken = used to install JSON web token in the project.
 7. npm i cookie-parser = to read we need cookie parser.
 So we installed this package.
 8. npm i dotenv = to load Env File we can install this package of have code process.loadEnvFile();

+# Frontend

+## Installation
+1. npm create vite@latest frontend = Initializating the react project using vite.
+2. npm install - to install the required dependencies
+3. npm run dev - to run the server and frontend project.
+4. npm i bootstrap react-icons react-bootstrap = install the bootstap, react relating bootstrap and icons.

 ## Usage